 When you do find something effective at helping you cope with a mental health issue, hold onto it.

 But, at the same time, don’t stop looking for other solutions either.
 You need more than one coping method when it comes to mental health.
 One tool is not appropriate for all situations.

-Have multiple coping strategies ready for when different scenarios arise that affect your mood or make you feel triggered.
+Have multiple coping strategies and tools for building resilience to difficult emotions when different scenarios arise that affect your mood or make you feel triggered.
 This toolbox will help you be prepared to maintain your mental health in a positive way.